RolandDeschain/encrypton/README.md

 # crypton
-A extensible crypt tool for different type of sources
+A extensible encryption tool for different type of sources